-A book written to commemorate the 100th anniversary of the MIAA, “Celebrating A Century of the Student Athlete,” was the first place winner in a national competition sponsored by the College Sports Information Directors Association.
+A book was written to commemorate the 100th anniversary of the MIAA, “Celebrating A Century of the Student-Athlete,” was the first place winner in a national competition sponsored by the College Sports Information Directors Association.
 In the summer of 2013, the NCAA Hall of Champions held an exhibit honoring the MIAA’s 125th anniversary.

-In 2014-15, the MIAA will sponsor championships in 10 sports for men -- football, cross country, soccer, and golf in the fall; basketball and swimming in the winter; and baseball, tennis, outdoor track and lacrosse in the spring, and 10 sports for women -- cross country, golf, soccer and volleyball in the fall; basketball and swimming in the winter; and softball, tennis, track and lacrosse in the spring.
+In 2017-18, the MIAA is sponsoring championships in 11 sports for men -- football, cross country, soccer, and golf in the fall; basketball, swimming & diving and indoor track & field in the winter; and baseball, tennis, outdoor track & field and lacrosse in the spring, and 11 sports for women -- cross country, golf, soccer and volleyball in the fall; basketball, swimming & diving and indoor track & field in the winter; and softball, tennis, track and lacrosse in the spring.